Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/data/README.md

-2/18/19: added fastq files to data
+2/18/19: added fastq files to data (ignored because of size)